 Because of the small sample size, we had grouped together all children with language difficulties at 4 years, regardless of their status at 20 months.
 It is of interest, nevertheless, to explore the data further to see whether reduced lateralization is a particular characteristic of those with current language difficulties, or whether it is also associated with past history of language delay.

 Figure 2 shows relevant data.
 This shows that atypical lateralization is also seen in late bloomers, i.e., those who had been identified as late-talkers at 20 months of age, but subsequently improved.
-Four of these ten children had right hemisphere language and one had bilateral language.
+Four of these ten children had right hemisphere language and three had bilateral language.
 An unexpected finding was obtained when we subdivided the ‘language difficulties’ 4-year-olds into those who did or did not have earlier language delay.
-For those who had not been late talkers, referred to here as cases of language ‘plateau’, all six had right hemisphere (N = 3) or bilateral (N = 3) language.
-In contrast, language-impaired 4-year-olds who had been late talkers had predominant left-lateralization of language, just like the typically-developing children who had never had language difficulties.
+For those who had not been late talkers, referred to here as cases of language ‘plateau’, all six had right hemisphere (N = 4) or bilateral (N = 2) language.
+Language-impaired 4-year-olds who had been late talkers had predominant left-lateralization of language (3 left and 2 bilateral).
 However, the numbers are very small and it is possible that this was a chance effect.
+Typically-developing children who had never had language difficulties included 26 left-lateralized, 6 bilateral and 4 right-lateralized cases).
 In general, the data are consistent with the view that in a group of children who have either early language delay and/or language impairment at 4 years there is no overall bias to left-sided language lateralization.
 Figure 2 also shows data on handedness, confirming the lack of close relationship between writing hand and LI on the story-description task.

 Development of cerebral lateralization